 What is alternative dispute resolution?

 Alternative dispute resolution involves working closely with you to identify risks and develop a strategy to manage a disagreement in a way that optimises opportunities for resolution.

 Commercial disputes can take many forms, and where possible it is usually preferable to attempt to settle matters through informal negotiation.

-However, when informal negotiation isn’t appropriate, or has been unsuccessful in settling the dispute, alternative dispute resolution procedures can be extremely useful in keeping the case from going to court.
+However, when informal negotiation isn’t appropriate, or just hasn't worked, alternative dispute resolution procedures can be extremely useful in keeping the case from going to court.

 - Contract disputes